sara-zeus/mlops_Sara-Zeus-Breast-Cancer-Prediction-App/README.md

 ## Why MLOps?
 - For the Capstone Project, I decided to take it a step further and explore MLOps because building a machine learning model isn't the end game.
 MLOps—Machine Learning Operations—is vital for reproducibility and success in a production environment.
 MLOps ensures scalability, collaboration, and reproducibility throughout the machine learning lifecycle.
-- MLOps streamlines the complex machine learning lifecycle using [ZenML](https://www.zenml.io) with the use pipelines, coordinating tasks from data ingest to model deployment using [MLflow](https://mlflow.org).
-It fosters collaboration across teams—Data Engineering, Data Science, and ML Engineering—requiring stringent operational standards to synchronize processes.
+- MLOps streamlines the complex machine learning lifecycle, so for this project I decided to use using [ZenML](https://www.zenml.io) with the use pipelines, coordinating tasks from data ingest to model deployment using [MLflow](https://mlflow.org).
-- For this project I decided to use [ZenML](https://www.zenml.io), an Open-source MLOps framework facilitating portable, production-ready machine learning pipelines.
-- coordinating tasks from data ingest to model deployment using [MLflow](https://mlflow.org).
-It fosters collaboration across teams—Data Engineering, Data Science, and ML Engineering—requiring stringent operational standards to synchronize processes.
+- This practice promotes collaboration among various teams, including Data Engineering, Data Science, and ML Engineering, necessitating strict operational standards to synchronize processes.

 ## Benefits of MLOps include:
 - Efficiency: